Temiraph/aws-cloud-it-audit-project/audit-report/AWS-Cloud-IT-Audit-Report.md

 # AWS Cloud IT Audit Report

 ## 1. Executive Summary

-This audit assessed selected AWS cloud controls related to identity and access management, storage security, and logging/monitoring.
+A review of selected AWS cloud security controls was conducted to assess the effectiveness of identity and access management, storage security, and logging controls within the environment.

+The audit identified several high-risk control weaknesses related to excessive privileged access, lack of multi-factor authentication (MFA), publicly accessible cloud storage, and incomplete logging configuration.

+These weaknesses increase the risk of unauthorized access, data exposure, and reduced visibility into security events and user activities.

+Based on the control testing performed, the overall control environment was assessed as requiring significant improvement.

+Key recommendations include:
+- enforcing least privilege access
+- enabling MFA for all IAM users
+- restricting public access to cloud storage
+- implementing centralized logging and monitoring controls

+Addressing these issues would significantly improve the security and governance posture of the AWS environment.

 ## 2. Audit Objective
 The objective of this audit was to evaluate whether key AWS controls are appropriately configured to reduce security, compliance, and operational risks.